 Before you read this list hear me on this.
 I’m not saying we should rid ourselves of the things on this list.
 For many of the things, that would be impossible.
 Rather we need to evaluate our lives and make sure they are in the right order.
 That none of these things have become more important than God to us.

-With that in mind, here’s 6 idols we still worship today.
+With that in mind, here’s 6 modern day idols we still worship.

 1. Our Identity

 It’s easy to place our identity is something or someone other than God.
 Whether it be our social media following, our position at work, our abilities/skills, or the achievements we are after.
 Many have their identity wrapped up in the wrong thing.

 Not only is this an idol, it’s a tough way to live.
 If your identity is in your work, your skills, your looks, or anything else you will constantly feel like you don’t measure up.
 They are harsh masters.
 But when our identity is secured in God we can live in freedom.
 While we will still fall short God’s love will never fail us.